-Sustained Dialogue Moderator Training
+Sustained Dialogue Facilitation Training

 Sustained Dialogue at MSU is comprised of students, faculty and staff who come together to thoughtfully dialogue about difference, similarity, and social change.
 By participating in engaged dialogue, the aim is to promote holistic understanding by bridging gaps between traditionally opposing groups.
 Sustained conversations encourage and embrace diversity, resulting in actions that are deliberate, thoughtful, and enduring.
 This group is part of a larger network called Sustained Dialogue Campus Network.